 In this interview with Jordin Sparks, Washington plays down her singing talent, but when Sparks forces her to duet, you hear she’s really, really good.

-We knew she had a band called She & Him, but though most of her music involved twee vocals and ukuleles.
-Here however, she belts out the moody classic “I Put a Spell on You” and it’s pretty incredible.
+I knew she had a band called She & Him, but thought most of her music involved twee vocals and ukuleles.
+Here, however, she belts out the moody classic “I Put a Spell on You,” and it’s excellent.

-He might have created “The Family Guy,” but Seth also is a talented musician and singer, having trained with the vocal coaches of Barbra Streisand and Frank Sinatra.
+He might have created Family Guy, but Seth also is a talented musician and singer, having trained with the vocal coaches of Barbra Streisand and Frank Sinatra.
 He’s particularly adept at jazzy standards from the Great American Songbook.

 Whoa!
 Did you know this actress also fronts a band called Toni Collette & the Finish?
 And she’s really, really good.

-Another reasons why Colbert is downright awesome: The political satirist and TV host happens to be a huge Steven Sondheim fan, and was cast as Harry in the 2011 New York Philharmonic production of Sondheim’s classic musical “Company” alongside Neil Patrick Harris and Patti LuPone.
+Another reason why Colbert is downright awesome: The political satirist and TV host happens to be a huge Steven Sondheim fan and was cast as Harry in the 2011 New York Philharmonic production of Sondheim’s classic musical Company alongside Neil Patrick Harris and Patti LuPone.

 Evan Rachel Wood